Colin Allred: 2018

 On April 21, 2017, Allred announced his campaign to challenge incumbent Republican Pete Sessions in 2018.
 In a crowded Democratic primary that included two other Obama administration alums, Allred finished first, by 20 points, but did not get 50% of the vote.
-In the May 22 runoff election, Allred defeated Lewisville businesswoman Lillian Salerno, receiving 69.5% of the vote.
+Thus, in the May 22 runoff election (the final stage of the Democratic primary), Allred defeated Lewisville businesswoman Lillian Salerno, receiving 69.5% of the vote.

-Allred faced Sessions in the general election.
+Allred then faced Sessions in the general election.
 As of November 2016, this was considered a swing district because Democratic presidential candidate Hillary Clinton received marginally more votes than Donald Trump even as Sessions was reelected with no major-party opposition.
 Allred described himself as a moderate Democrat.
-U.S. Representative John Lewis rallied in support of Allred in October.
+U.S. representative John Lewis rallied in support of Allred in October.

 On November 6, 2018, Allred was elected to the House of Representatives for the 32nd district of Texas.
 His victory was considered an upset because Sessions had been in Congress since 1997 and represented the 32nd district since its creation in 2003.
 Allred became the second person to represent this district and the first Democrat.
 Sessions had represented the neighboring 5th district, and transferred to the 32nd after the 5th was seemingly made less Republican in redistricting.
 As a measure of how Republican this area had been, much of what is now the 32nd had not been represented by a Democrat since 1968, when it was part of the neighboring 3rd district.

 Allred was one of two former NFL players to win a seat in Congress that year, along with Anthony Gonzalez.

+2020

+Allred was reelected in 2020, defeating Republican Genevieve Collins by 20,675 votes.